Salty condiments, from soy sauce to fish sauce, add welcome umami punch to your cooking. Here’s how to use the different

 Fish sauce is just one member in a “family” of salty condiments.
 These are three in my cabinet, and they’re just a few of the many options to choose from based on your preference, pantry staples and dietary needs.
 You can use these condiments less interchangeably — mostly.
 But it helps to know the nuances so you know what to expect when swapping one for another.

 Tamari, which is a variety of soy sauce, is made from fermented soybeans and little or no wheat.
 It also has stronger flavor.
 Obviously, wheat-free tamari is a boon for anyone who needs to keep things gluten free.
 If that’s the case, always double-check the label to ensure it’s right for you.

-Other gluten-free options include Bragg’s Liquid Aminos (also made from soybeans) or coconut aminos (made from the sap of the coconut palm trees, so milder and sweeter than soy sauce).
+Other gluten-free salty condiments include Bragg’s Liquid Aminos (also made from soybeans) or coconut aminos (made from the sap of the coconut palm trees, so milder and sweeter than soy sauce).

 Maggi’s Liquid Seasoning is enormously popular around the world, and the Swiss company has several varieties developed for different parts of the world.
 Formulations vary, including which additives are in them, so check labels if you have any allergies.